 Please visit the NT government website for more information.

-Transferring a car registration is essential when selling a vehicle in Australia, ensuring regulations are complied with and financial liabilities are withheld.
-The process varies in each Australian state and territory, however most enable buyers and sellers to complete their forms online or in-person.
+Transferring the owner of a car is essential when selling a vehicle in Australia, ensuring regulations are complied with and financial liabilities are withheld.
+The process varies in each Australian state and territory; however, most enable buyers and sellers to complete their forms online or in person.

 It is also important to note that these tips generally only apply to sales where both the buyer and seller are residents of the same state.
 For sales that cross state lines, it is best to check the relevant state government website for exact processes.

-For a hassle-free car sales option, choose AutoFlip.
-Our trusted network of dealers make it easy to sell your car.
+For hassle-free car sales, choose AutoFlip.
+Our trusted network of dealers makes it easy to sell your car in Melbourne, Perth and other major regions in Australia.
 Receive an instant offer for your vehicle today, or sell your car for cash at a competitive market price.
 Lodge your vehicle’s details with us and discover the AutoFlip difference.